Remix: In popular music

 The Bad Boy remix garnered positive reviews from music critics.
 "Fantasy" exemplified how a music sample could be transformed "into a fully realized pop masterpiece".
-The song and its remix arguably remains as one of Carey's most important singles to date.
+The song and its remix arguably remains one of Carey's most important singles to date.
 Due to the song's commercial success, Carey helped popularize rapper as a featured act through her post-1995 songs.
-Sasha Frere-Jones, editor of The New Yorker commented in referencing to the song's remix: "It became standard for R&B/hip-hop stars like Missy Elliott and Beyoncé, to combine melodies with rapped verses.
+Sasha Frere-Jones, editor of The New Yorker, commented in referencing to the song's remix: "It became standard for R&B/hip-hop stars like Missy Elliott and Beyoncé, to combine melodies with rapped verses.
 And young white pop stars—including Britney Spears, 'N Sync, and Christina Aguilera—have spent much of the past ten years making pop music that is unmistakably R&B." Moreover, Jones concludes that "Her idea of pairing a female songbird with the leading male MCs of hip-hop changed R&B and, eventually, all of pop.
-Although now anyone is free to use this idea, the success of "Mimi" [ref. to The Emancipation of Mimi, her tenth studio album released almost a decade after "Fantasy"] suggests that it still belongs to Carey."
+Although now anyone is free to use this idea, the success of 'Mimi' [ref. to The Emancipation of Mimi, her tenth studio album, released almost a decade after "Fantasy"] suggests that it still belongs to Carey."
 John Norris of MTV News has stated that the remix was "responsible for, I would argue, an entire wave of music that we've seen since and that is the R&B-hip-hop collaboration.
 You could argue that the 'Fantasy' remix was the single most important recording that she's ever made."
 Norris echoed the sentiments of TLC's Lisa Lopes, who told MTV that it's because of Mariah that we have "hip-pop."
-Judnick Mayard, writer of TheFader, wrote that in regarding of R&B and hip hop collaboration, "The champion of this movement is Mariah Carey."
+Judnick Mayard, writer of TheFader, wrote that, regarding R&B and hip hop collaboration, "The champion of this movement is Mariah Carey."
 Mayard also expressed that "To this day ODB and Mariah may still be the best and most random hip hop collaboration of all time", citing that due to the record "Fantasy", "R&B and Hip Hop were the best of step siblings."
 In the 1998 film Rush Hour, Soo Yong is singing the song while it plays on the car radio, shortly before her kidnapping.
 In 2011, the experimental metal band Iwrestledabearonce used the song at the beginning and end of the video "You Know That Ain't Them Dogs' Real Voices".

-Indie artist Grimes has called "Fantasy" one of her favorite songs of all-time and has said Mariah is the reason there is a Grimes.
+Indie artist Grimes has called "Fantasy" one of her favorite songs of all time and has said Mariah is the reason there is a Grimes.